Last updated on September 20th, 2025 at 12:35 pm

 FAQs

-What is the most important component of a research design?
+What is the most critical component of a research design?

-The most important component is defining the research problem, as it shapes the entire design process.
+The most crucial component is defining the research problem, as it shapes the entire design process.

 How does research design minimize bias?